Schedule & Event Details

 Drinks, Hor d’oeuvres, & Misfit Variety Show – Thursday

-After you register, mingle with friends, have a drink at the cash bar, make a taco at the taco bar, and stay for the amazing entertainment – the Misfit Variety Show: Ancestry Dot Comedy’s Community Mic Night.
+After you register, mingle with friends, have a drink at the cash bar, grab a bite, and stay for the amazing entertainment – our open mike and Comedy Throw Down with a comedian from each of our communities – NPE, DCP, adoptee.

 Additional Info

 Want to share your story?
-Full access attendees are invited to join Untangling Our Root’s presentation of the Misfit Variety Show: Ancestry Dot Comedy’s Community Mic Night, where host Lauren LoGiudice will lead the community in sharing their creations, from serious to funny.
+Full access attendees are invited to join Untangling Our Root’s presentation of our Comedy Throw Down, where host Lauren LoGiudice will lead the community in sharing their creations, from serious to funny.
 These can be Moth-style story, a poem, monologue, song, or anything about your journey you want to share.
 There will also be an opportunity for anonymous audience submissions.
 5-minute limit.

 Presented by